 Adjusting Entries Examples

-- At the end of an accounting period, some expenses and revenues may have not been recorded or updated according to accrual and matching principle and if necessary adjustments are not made, then various accounts including some revenue, expenditure, assets and liabilities accounts will fail to reflect the true and fair values.
+- At the end of an accounting period, some expenses and revenues may not have been recorded or updated according to accrual and matching principle.
+If necessary adjustments are not made, then various accounts, including some revenue, expenditure, assets, and liabilities accounts will fail to reflect the accurate and fair values.

 Top 3 Examples of Adjusting Entries